zorlack/meatspace-designs/TurntableTractionDrive/README.md

 On the left-hand of the machine we ran chain from a sprocket mounted on the top shaft of the gear-reducer.
 On this machine the chain is a bit too close to the top plate.
 In our next revision we'll try to lower the motor 1/4" by eliminating the motor gusset.

+During our initial assembly we waited to weld the top until we verified that everything fit correctly.
+This isn't neccesary since all the hardware can be swapped-out even after the chassis is fully welded.
+After our test assembly we ran the machine at speed, adjusted it and then removed all the hardware for paint.
+We painted the chassis using oil-based black satin-finish paint.

+We also welded on some store-bought handles in order to make moving the machine slightly less cumbersome.

 ## Integration

 ### Safety